 The value can range from 0 to 100, with 100 as the highest risk score.
 A risk score of 100 does not mean confirmed malicious or fraudulent behavior.
 You have to investigate and review the account holder to decide if they display true malicious behavior or if the risk signals indicate a false positive.

-Risk scores are calculated based on risk signals.
-Each risk signal is evaluated based on a preconfigured weight.
-By default, some risk signals contribute more to the risk score, such as account holders having the same bank account.
+Risk scores are based on risk signals.
+Each risk signal has a weight that is based on the severity of the impact if the scenario occurs.
+Because of this, some risk signals contribute more to the risk score.
+An example of a risk signal that strongly increases the the risk score is an account holder using the same bank account as a previously suspended account.
 You can change the weights or add your own risk signals to influence the risk score.

 We analyze the KYC data of all the account holders in your platform to detect account holders that have the same characteristics.
 We group these account holders into an identity.
 Risk signals raised for an account holder are automatically applied to the whole identity, giving the same risk score to all account holders in that identity.